run-forrest/AtomicHabits/01 The Fundamentals.md

 Habits are like the atoms of our lives.
 Each one is a fundamental unit that contributes to your overall improvement.
 At first, these tiny routines seem insignificant, but soon they build on each other and fuel bigger wins that multiply to a degree that far outweighs the cost of their initial investment.
 They are both small and mighty.
 This is the meaning of the phrase atomic habits-a regular practice or routine that is not only small and easy to do, but also the source of incredible power; a component of the system of compound growth.

+### chapter Summary

+- Habits are the compound interest of self-improvement.
+Getting 1 percent better every day counts for a lot in the long-run.
+- Habits are a  double-edged sword.
+They can work for you or against you, which is why understanding the details is essential.
+- Small changes often appear to make no difference until you cross a critical threshold.
+The most powerful outcomes of any compounding process are delayed.
+You need to be patient.
+- An atomic habit is a little habit that is part of a larger system.
+Just as atoms are the building blocks of molecules, atomic habits are the building blocks of remarkable results.
+- If you want better results, then forget about setting goals.
+Focus on your system instead.
+- You do not rise to the level of your goals.
+You fall to the level of your systems.

+# How Your Habits Shape Your Identity(and Vice Versa)

+Why is it so easy to repeat bad habits and so hard to form good ones?